briandconnelly/seeds/README.rst

 Expanded Documentation:
 -----------------------
-The primary source for documentation is the SEEDS wiki_.
+The primary source for documentation is the SEEDS Wiki_.
 Here, detailed installation instructions, how-to guides, code templates, and example experiments are provided.